 When Japan was first mentioned in Chinese records, it was referred to as ¨Wakoku¨.
 Then at the beginning of the 7th century, the Japanese Emperor of the time started to call himself “Emperor of the Rising Sun,” and the country’s name progressively changed from Wakoku (和国) to Nihonkoku (日本国).

 Nihonkoku is composed of 3 Chinese characters (sun-origin-country) and could be literally translated as the ¨country where the sun originates¨.
 Today, people call it ¨Nihon¨ or Nippon¨ (日本).

 The sun being a traditional motif associated with the country, it is no surprise it has been used in multiple ways throughout Japan’s history.
 The Japanese call it ¨asahi¨, meaning the rising sun.

-The asahi design was particularly popular among the samurai class when each Daimyo (feudal lord) had his own flag.
-Warriors used it on their crest which was called ¨Hiashimon¨ (日足紋), particularly in the Region of Kyushu.
-One example would be the crest of the Ryuzoji Clan (Hizen Province) represented by a sun with twelve rays.
+The Asahi design was trendy among the samurai class when each Daimyo (feudal lord) had his own flag.
+Warriors used it on their crest, which was called ¨Hiashimon¨ (日足紋), particularly in the Region of Kyushu.
+One example would be the crest of the Ryuzoji Clan (Hizen Province), represented by a sun with twelve rays.